AndreasLoukakis/rt-ng/day1-contents.md

 ![Diagram: app bootstraping](./diagrams/3.shell_module.svg)

 And that will be your exercise.
-The solution is ready in day2-start branch but try to take it as far as you can on your own.
+The solution is ready in day2-start branch but try to take it as far as you can on your own.git

 The content of the componens can be dummy text or just empty if you prefer.